This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a small banana upside down cake.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Heat the oven to 350°F (177°C).
-Grease a baking dish with butter and place the baking dish on a rimmed baking sheet to catch any possible spills.
+1. Preheat your oven to 350°F (177°C).
+Grease your chosen baking dish with butter and set it on a rimmed baking sheet to catch any drips.

-1. In a small bowl, stir melted butter and brown sugar together.
+1. Mix melted butter and brown sugar in a small bowl.

 sliced bananas over melted butter and brown sugar in a small baking dish.

-1. In a medium-sized bowl, beat butter and sugar together until well mixed.
-Beat in the egg and vanilla extract.
+1. In a medium bowl, cream together butter and sugar until well combined.
+Then, beat in the egg and vanilla extract.

 1. Stir in the milk.